-Wet'suwet'en supporters meet with crown-Indigenous relations minister in Toronto
+Wet'suwet'en supporters meet with Crown-Indigenous relations minister in Toronto

-"We fully believe, as Indigenous youth, that reconciliation is dead," said Vanessa Gray, a land defender from Aawmjinaang First Nation, after leaving Crown-Indigenous Relations Minister Carolyn Bennett's office at around 9.30 a.m. on February 11.
+"We fully believe, as Indigenous youth, that reconciliation is dead," said Vanessa Gray, a land defender from Aamjiwnaang First Nation, after leaving Crown-Indigenous Relations Minister Carolyn Bennett's office at around 9.30 a.m. on February 11.
 Gray was one of the nearly 25 Wet'suwet'en supporters who occupied Bennett's office overnight and, like the other Indigenous youth in the group, chose not to take part in the meeting the minister had proposed.

 This was one of many similar actions since February 6, when more than 40 RCMP officers raided camp Unist'ot'en and made arrests in the middle of the night.
 Since then, the police have dramatically extended the exclusion zone around the checkpoints, restricting media and land defenders both, as well as bringing in helicopters and police for support.
 The Wet'suwet'en people have issued a broad call for solidarity actions, in response to which supporters have blockaded multiple railways, the Port of Vancouver and all entrances to the British Columbia legislature building.